-"Re-development of the former Officers Building, Abbeycarton, Longford, Co.
-Longford, a Protected Structure, situated within the grounds of Sean Connolly Barracks, to a multi-purpose community facility."
+"Proposed storm water management system to separate the existing combined sewer to facilitate the re-development of the former Officers Building, Abbeycarton, Longford, Co.
+Longford, a Protected Structure, situated within the grounds of Sean Connolly Barracks."

 The various elements of the development are: